-Forty years ago, Allan Savory developed Holistic Management, as an approach to helps land managers, farmers, ranchers, environmentalists, policymakers develop strategies for regenerating degraded landscapes and the livelihoods of the people living on them.
+Forty years ago, Allan Savory developed Holistic Management, as an approach to help land managers, farmers, ranchers, environmentalists, and policymakers develop strategies for regenerating degraded landscapes and the livelihoods of the people living on them.

-It was a key insight, that livestock must be managed as an integral part of the wider ecosystem, that has helped thousands of ranchers around the globe to restore their degraded soils using Holistic Management.
+It was a key insight, that livestock must be managed as an integral part of the wider ecosystem, that has helped thousands of ranchers around the globe to restore their degraded soils using holistically managed livestock.